eladiosch/meld-supported-config/README.md

 //This is the IRL organization name.
 It can be blank.
   "orgName": "",

 //This is the organization or project URL.
 It can be blank.
   "orgUrl": "",

 // This combines the policyId and encoded asset name in the format {policyId}{encodedAssetName}, ensuring that the dot is removed.
   "tokenAddress": "a2944573e99d2ed3055b808eaa264f0bf119e01fc6b18863067c63e44d454c44",

-//This is the color used in in the MELDapp We have different colors that can be selected which come close to a brand color.
+//This is the color used in in the MELDapp.
+We have different colors that can be selected which come close to a brand color.
   "tokenColorTheme": 1,

 //This is the icon used for representing the token.
+The icon image needs to be included in the pull request if it hasn't been added previously.
   "tokenIcon": "/static/tokens/MELD.svg",

 //This is common full name of the asset.
 It follows Cardano's token name rules.